-As we keeping the original weight matrix $W_{\mathrm{pre}}$ frozen, only the matrices $A$ and $B$ are trainable parameters.
-Thus, the number of (active) parameters becomes $(m+n)r$, which can be smaller than the number of parameters for the original matrix $mn$ whenever the rank $r$ meets the following condition:

-Typically, the rank $r$ is chosen to be much smaller than the dimensionality of the weight matrix $m,n$.
-For instance, for fine-tuning LLMs, e.g., Llama \cite{touvron2023llama}, it is conventional to use $r = 16$ for the matrices of size $m = n = 4096$.
-In this case, the number of parameter reduces to the $\nicefrac{1}{128} \approx 0.78\%$ of the original weight matrix, leading to a proportional decrease in the communication cost for federated fine-tuning.
+where $r$ is the rank of the parameter update.
+As we keep $W_{\mathrm{pre}}$ frozen, only $A$ and $B$ are trainable parameters.
+Thus, the number of (active) parameters becomes $(m+n)r$, which can be smaller than the number of parameters for the original matrix $mn$ whenever $r$ is sufficiently small.
+For fine-tuning language models, e.g., LLaMA \citep{touvron2023llama}, it is typical to use $r = 16$ for the matrices of size $m = n = 4096$.
+In this case, the number of parameter reduces to the $\nicefrac{1}{128} \approx 0.78\%$ of the original matrix, leading to a proportional decrease in the communication cost for federated fine-tuning.